GeoscienceAustralia/galileoQC/docs/source/index.md

 # Airborne Gravity Quality Control

-**AirGravQC** is a Python library for quality assurance and control of airborne gravity[^GravNote] data.
+__pe*ga*susQC__ is a Python library for quality assurance and control of airborne gravity[^GravNote] data.
 It covers both gravimetry and gradiometry from a range of instrument types and was designed for use in QC of data collected under contracts based on the Geoscience Australia Airborne Gravity Deed [^MagDeed].
 It has also proved useful in the QC of many other airborne gravity surveys.

 :::{warning}
 This project is still in development.
 Bugs are likely.
 Please do try it out, and please do report any issues on github!